 49. Your colour and ability to tan is designed to protect you from photo ageing.

 50. 95% of wrinkles are due to UV rays, so use a daily moisturiser with SPF.

 51. Be sure to apply a broad spectrum sunscreen, in order to prevent premature ageing.

-53. Use SPF on your hands, it is one of the first places to get age spots.
+53. Use SPF on your hands, as it is one of the first places to get age spots.

 54. Avoid using the controversial ingredient hydroquinone to lighten your skin.

 55. Naturally treat sunspots on skin to prevent detrimental side effects.

 56. Don’t rely on makeup for sunscreen – it won’t block UVA radiation.

 57. Don’t ignore your neck; it needs just as much protection as your face.

 58. Wear a hat and glasses whilst driving, otherwise you may get car window syndrome.
 This can cause one side of the face to become significantly more damaged then the other.